-Amenities and Public Spaces Recommendation #1: Leverage floodplain areas and public easements within the Regional Center to expand green space and create direct connections to nearby parks and greenway trails.
+Amenities and Public Space Recommendation #1: Leverage floodplain areas and public easements within the regional center to expand greenspace and create direct connections to nearby parks and greenway trails.

-Coordinate with CPS Energy, the Department of Parks and Recreation, the San Antonio Transportation Department, and other relevant stakeholders to explore options and feasibility of priority trail connections using public easements.
+Coordinate with CPS Energy, the Parks and Recreation Department, the Public Works Department, the Transportation Department, and other relevant stakeholders to explore options and feasibility of priority trail connections using public easements.